Android 🤖

 onEligibilityError { eligibilityError:EligibilityError? ->

-Toast.makeText(this@MainActivity, "Error during eligiblity check!", Toast.LENGTH_SHORT).show()
+Toast.makeText(this@MainActivity, "Error during eligibility check!", Toast.LENGTH_SHORT).show()

 }